mnot/redbot/README.md

 REDbot can run as a standalone service, managed by [systemd](https://freedesktop.org/wiki/Software/systemd/).
 This offers a degree of sandboxing and resource management, as well as process monitoring (including a watchdog function).

-To do this, install REDbot on your system (possibly changing the `PIPX_HOME` environment variable), with the `systemd` option.
+To do this, install REDbot on your system with the `systemd` option.
 For example:

 > pipx install redbot[systemd]